Akinori Iwamura: 2007 season

 With his defensive position still undecided, Iwamura brought gloves for five different positions to his first year of spring training in the major leagues.
 However, he eventually won the starting third base job, despite the competition, and began his major league career at his natural position for the Devil Rays.
 Iwamura did not hit well in spring training but seemed to adjust quickly to major league pitching once the 2007 season began, hitting .339 in April.
 However, he was hit in the eye on a freak play while chasing down a fly ball and spent time on the disabled list until May 28.

 Iwamura's bat cooled off somewhat when he returned.
 He finished his rookie campaign with a .285 batting average, 7 home runs, 34 RBI and 82 runs scored while serving mostly as the Devil Rays' leadoff hitter.

 Iwamura's glove is made out of crocodile skin, a rarity in the major leagues (although some players wear gloves made out of kangaroo hide).
-Likewise, his bat, made by the North American sportswear company Nike, also has quite a unique design.
+Likewise, his bat, made by the North American sportswear company Nike with a distinct design.

 On September 1, 2007, in a game against the New York Yankees, Iwamura had his bat confiscated in the second inning.
 The Yankees questioned the flatness of the end of Iwamura's bat.
 The bat was sent to the commissioner's office for inspection, where it was found to be acceptable for use.
 It was later returned to Iwamura.

 2008 season

-With Evan Longoria, a highly coveted third base prospect for the Rays, rising quickly through the team's minor league system, Iwamura was moved to second base for the beginning of the 2008 season.
+With Evan Longoria, a third base prospect for the Rays, rising quickly through the team's minor league system, Iwamura was moved to second base for the beginning of the 2008 season.
 The transition went extremely well, as he and Jason Bartlett, a shortstop that the Rays had newly acquired from the Minnesota Twins, quickly became one of the best double play combinations in baseball, helping the Rays to their best season in franchise history.

 Again batting leadoff, Iwamura struggled at the plate in April, hitting just above .200 for much of the month.
 However, his batting improved significantly in May and June, when he was among the league leaders in hits.
 In Game 7 of the American League Championship Series, Iwamura fielded Jed Lowrie's ground ball and stepped on second base himself, making the last out and allowing the Rays to advance to their first World Series in franchise history, which they lost in five games to the Philadelphia Phillies.
 In September 2023 the Rays, to honor this landmark moment in the team’s history, unveiled a statue outside of Tropicana Field depicting Iwamura after recording the out.